KristenLingwood-zz/yahtzee/README.rst

 React-Specific
 --------------

+- A bug not fixed in our solution: you can assign the same dice to more than one score line.
+Fix this.

 - It would be nice if the game started with the dice already rolled (rather than having to click the button).
 Implement this.